vedantgrover/TheWolf/README.md

 ### Built With

-Below is a comprehensive list of the frameworks and libraries used to build Apollo18.
+Below is a comprehensive list of the frameworks and libraries used to build The Wolf.

 * [Java Discord API](https://github.com/DV8FromTheWorld/JDA)
 * [DotEnv](https://github.com/cdimascio/dotenv-java)